Injection Molding Mold Material

-Smaller cavities and cores are commonly constructed of S-7.
-S-7 can be heat treated in an air quench in small cross sections of 2 1/2 inches (63.25 mm) or less, and offers very good dimensional stability through this process.
-Large cross-sections of H-13 and S-7 must typically be quenched in oil.
+Smaller cavities and cores are commonly constructed of S-7 steel.
+S-7 steel can be heat treated with an air quench in small cross sections of 2.5 in.
+(63.25 mm) or less, and offers very good dimensional stability through this process.
+Large cross-sections of H-13 and S-7 are typically quenched in oil.

-Corrosion Protection Nickel plating or stainless steels may be needed to help prevent mold corrosion when molding in a high humidity environment.
+Nickel plating or stainless steels may be needed to help prevent mold corrosion when molding in a high humidity environment.
 Corrosion is most likely to occur with a cold plastic injection mold where condensation, then oxidation may occur, or when using a material that may emit a gas that is aggressive to most steels.

 Nickel plated or stainless steel plastic injection molds are not normally required to mold GE resins because mold temperatures should be no cooler than 140°F (60°C) and only a few grades of GELOY resin, like PVC, have aggressive components.